Dalrympelea

 Dalrympelea is a genus of flowering plants belonging to the family Staphyleaceae.

 Its native range is Tropical Asia.

 The genus is named in honour of Alexander Dalrymple (1737–1808), a Scottish geographer. and was published in first published in Pl.
 Coromandel Vol.3 on page 76 in 1820.

+Description

+Extrafloral nectaries have been reported on the rachis of D. trifoliata.